Casanova (comics): Casanova Vol. 1: Luxuria #1-7

-Album 2: Gula #8-14
+Casanova Vol. 2: Gula #8-14

 Also subtitled as 'When Is Casanova Quinn?', Casanova's team has a new mission, to stop a revolutionary new aircraft powered by the mysterious 'H-Element'.
 The book then skips forward 2 years, with a masked E.M.P.I.R.E. agent fighting the plane, now a reality.
 The aircraft is piloted by a blue-skinned multi-armed woman called Sasa Lisi, who asks the agent, Kaito (Casanova's 'Intern') 'When is Casanova Quinn?'

 Sasa Lisi is from the future, and an agent of M.O.T.T. who claims not only to be a lover of Casanova's from the future but also that finding him is essential to the survival of the 'Multiquintessence'.

 Elsewhere, Zephyr has returned, and is working with Kubark Benday, son of the head of X.S.M. and 'potential future love interest'.
 She and Kubark are hired by her former lover, Newman Xeno, who offers her ten billion dollars to return to him, she refuses but agrees to do the contract job, hitting on all the people who know about H-Element, including Cornelius Quinn.

 After successfully killing all three people who know about the H-Element, it is revealed that Zephyr was working undercover for E.M.P.I.R.E. and everyone she and Kubark killed was robot, including Cornelius.
 Kaito mourns the death of Ruby, who he does not elect to revive.

 Cornelius and the gang race toward X.S.M.'s island, where Xeno and the Bendays are about to launch Lisi's shuttle which, along with the H-Element, will grant Xeno's past self the Fakebook.
 The closer the gun gets to launching, the more body parts Lisi seems to grow, existing in multiple, conflicting timestreams.
 Zephyr, too, begins to display some of Lisi's side effects, until she is shot by a mourning Kaito.
 It is then revealed that Zephyr was Casanova, working to try to atone for his sins by undoing everything.
 Cornelius, angry at his son's death, elects to fire the gun and preserve history.

 In the final pages, Casanova is returned to the male form, Kubark rails at his betrayal, and David X sneaks in and escapes with Xeno and Kubark.
 Casanova, now shunned by his father, agrees to work for E.M.P.I.R.E., though Cornelius will not recognize him as his son.